SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Golden Gate Ferry operates out of the main Ferry Terminal and serves mainly commuters from the North Bay; therefore, you’ll find many more departure times on weekdays than on weekends.

-Since Sausalito is just on the other side of the Golden Gate Bridge from San Francisco, many visitors choose to bike over the bridge and ferry back with their rental bicycles.
+TIP: Since Sausalito is just on the other side of the Golden Gate Bridge from San Francisco, many visitors choose to bike over the bridge and then ferry back with their rental bicycles.

-Tiburon is another quaint waterfront town a bit farther north of, and across a small bay from, Sausalito.
+Tiburon is another quaint waterfront town a bit farther north than Sausalito.
 The ferry to get here runs daily.

 The Golden Gate Ferry Company operates all of the Tiburon ferries from the main SF Ferry Building.

-The Ferry to Larkspur, which is farther north than Sausalito and Tiburon, takes 35 minutes and has several departure times per day.
+The ferry to Larkspur, a bit farther north than Tiburon, takes 35 minutes and has several departure times per day.

-From Monday to Friday, the earliest you’ll leave SF is at 7:15 am you’ll want to catch the last ferry back to the city by 6:15 pm.
+From Monday to Friday, the Golden Gate Ferry service begins departing from the main San Francisco Ferry Terminal Gate C at 6:35 am.
+You’ll want to catch the last ferry back to the city by 7:20 pm.

 On weekends, service is reduced.
-Ferries don’t leave SF for Larkspur until the afternoon at 12:20 pm.
-The last ferry back from Larkspur departs at 5:25 pm but doesn’t get to the city until 7:25 pm.
+Ferries for Larkspur begin at 10:40 am.
+The last ferry back from Larkspur departs at 6:05 pm.

 Coastal Cities to the East

 These are also an option for those looking to explore the greater Bay Area, off the beaten tourist path.
-They all operate from the downtown SF Ferry Building
+They all operate from the main downtown San Francisco ferry terminal.

-The ferry system is very friendly to cyclists.
+TIP: The ferry system is very friendly to cyclists.
 Bikes can be brought onboard any ferry, with no extra charge, on a space-available basis.
 At each terminal, you’ll find bike racks.
+Find a great deal on bike rentals in SF here.

-The Harbor Bay Ferry (which leaves from Gate F) will take you to a quiet, more residential part of the island near the Oakland International Airport, where you can walk or ride a bike around the scenic bay trail.
-This ferry is direct.
+The Harbor Bay Ferry (which leaves from the main San Francisco Ferry Terminal, Gate F) will take you to a quiet, more residential part of the island near the Oakland International Airport, where you can walk or ride a bike around the scenic bay trail.
+This ferry is direct and runs on weekdays only.

-During peak commute hours, there is direct service to and from Main Street, but usually the SF ferry stops both here and in Oakland on the same trip.
+During peak commute hours, there is direct service to and from Main Street, but usually this SF ferry stops both here and in Oakland on the same trip.

-The fare each way is $5.75 with a paper ticket, or $4.50 with a Clipper card/mobile ticket.
+The fare each way is $4.70.
 Children under 5 ride free.

 Close to the Oakland ferry terminal, you’ll find a Bay Wheels public bike share dock as well as bike lockers at the Amtrak station.

-The Vallejo Ferry leaves out of Gate E in SF and costs a bit more: $11.25 for a one-way paper ticket, or $9.00 with the Clipper card/mobile ticket.
+The Vallejo Ferry leaves out of Gate E in SF and costs a bit more, at $9.60 each way.

 This ferry also includes a stop at Mare Island, five minutes from the main Vallejo terminal across the Napa River.
-Mare Island, the oldest shipyard and naval facility on the West Coast, now contains historical landmarks, a brewery and winery, and parks.
+The oldest shipyard and naval facility on the West Coast, Mare Island now offers historical landmarks, a brewery and winery, and parks.
+It also hosts the annual Bay Area Maker Faire.

 Bay Cruises